Skip to main content

 Purpose

-The Montana Mental Health Access Fund provides funding to mental health service providers in Montana to support innovative ideas for increasing access and improving mental health and well-being for residents, with special emphasis on rural and tribal communities, and other remote, hard-to-reach areas and populations.
+The Montana Mental Health Access Fund provides funding to mental health service providers in Montana to increase access and improve mental health and well-being in rural and tribal communities in the state.

 Funded projects must:

-• Improve or increase access to mental health services, including leveraging technology such as telehealth and other resources to meet the need in their community
+• Improve or increase access to mental health services, including leveraging technology such as telehealth and other resources to meet the needs of people in the 7 reservations in Montana or the Little Shell Chippewa Tribe.

 • Reduce barriers to accessing mental health services including geographic, demographic, and economic barriers